kelly-f-m/kelly-f-m/README.md

 ###

-<p align="left">I am a Computer Science student passionate about technology and astronomy ✨</p>
+<p align="left">I'm a Computer Science student passionate about technology and astronomy ✨</p>

 ###